Fish Species NT: A Guide for Fishing Australia

 Best Targeted: Wahoo can swim fast, like 60 km an hour fast!
 So trolling at 14-20 knots using high-speed lures or live bait is a great way to snag a Wahoo.
 Some fishermen troll with up to six lures.
 Wahoos feed around reefs and deep drop-offs, so cast your lures or live bait into these areas.
 Also, target Wahoo under debris.
 Use wire leaders to target Wahoo because of their sharp teeth.
 Wahoo seems to like lures with varied colour combinations and strike different colours and sizes on other days, so vary it up.
 If using live bait, Redtail Scad chunks are a popular choice.
 Some fishermen throw fish chunks into the water, and after the third piece is taken, they throw in the hooked piece.

 Eating: Wahoo are considered excellent eating fish.
-They have firm white flesh that is mild in flavour.
+They have firm white flesh that is mild sweet in flavour.
 They are versatile and popular grilled, smoked or sashimi.

 Bag Limit: 5 per person